SPMDestinations/homebrew-tap/README.md

 What is this?
 It's a set of Homebrew formulas (installation packages) to install (and build) Swift cross compilers hosted on macOS.
 For example it allows you to build a Swift Package Manager package on macOS, but for Ubuntu Linux.
-W/o running builds in Docker.
+Without running anything in Docker.

 End of April 2017
 [Johannes Weiß](https://github.com/weissi)